lRainZz/reactcarpool/README.md

 ## Useful Info ##
 >
+> * Install new dependencies via "npm intall --save [package name]", thus not global and with dependency-reference in the package.json
 > * When isntalling via npm fails on EPERM: error on renaming / moving, disable Antivirus / Windows Defender
 >